JohnnyGOX17/john-gentile-website/kb/lifestyle/quotes.md

 -Mark Twain

+> Make everything as simple as possible, but not simpler.

+-Albert Einstein, _Occam's Razor_

+> All warfare is based on deception.

+-Sun Tzu, _Art of War_

+## Life

 > The society that separates its scholars from its warriors will have its thinking done by cowards and its fighting by fools.

 -Thucydides

-> Make everything as simple as possible, but not simpler.

--Albert Einstein [Occam's Razor]

-## Life

 > The only solution for bad and violent people, are good people that are more skilled in violence.